24 November 2014

 Qi Ji Guang's Gang Rou Pai (剛柔牌)

-Unlike contemporary European powers where the use of firearms stimulated the development and refinement of plate armour, Chinese never developed plate armour in the first place.
-They instead turn to the millennia-old philosophy of "conquering the unyielding with the yielding" for a solution.
+Unlike contemporary European powers where the use of firearms stimulated the development and refinement of plate armour, the Chinese never developed plate armour in the first place.
+They instead turned to the millennia-old philosophy of "conquering the unyielding with the yielding" for a solution.

 Ruan Bi (軟壁, 'Soft wall')